 Cash syndicates are arranged without mortgage finance.
 Typically these are secured on good quality properties, presently yielding around 6% or so from the rental income, which is distributed quarterly.
 These have proved very attractive to our Private Clients, particularly those who are retired and for whom income is important.
 Pension Fund Clients receive the rental income free of tax, unlike share dividend income, which is subject to a 20% tax deduction.
 We look to select well in the hope of also achieving a reasonable capital gain upon ultimate disposal.

 Pension Schemes receive both income and capital gains tax free.
 Generally we arrange mortgages to wash out income and maximise the capital gain.
-For private investors this can be very effective; for example, a £50,000 share taken jointly by a husband and wife in a syndicate that returned a 40% profit would mean that if the Capital Gains Exemption Allowance (currently £11,700) was available to each of them, the profit received would be free of tax.
+For private investors this can be very effective; for example, a £50,000 share taken jointly by a husband and wife in a syndicate that returned a 40% profit would mean that if the Capital Gains Exemption Allowance (currently £12,300) was available to each of them, the profit received would be free of tax.
 This allowance is also available to children, enabling a private investor to hold a “family” share for even greater tax efficiency.
-For overseas or off-shore investors a Capital Gain is also presently free of tax.

 Financial Services and Markets Acts